Simon-Brandt/ShellArgparser/docs/tutorial/standalone_usage.md

-                                 variables from the environment (default: true) [--unset-functions]              unset (remove) the Argparser functions from the environment (default: true) [--use-long-options]             use the long option names for parsing (default: true) [--use-short-options]            use the short option names for parsing (default: true) [--write-args]                   write the arguments from
+                                 variables from the environment (default: true) [--unset-functions]              unset (remove) the Argparser functions from the environment (default: true) [--write-args]                   write the arguments from
                                  ARGPARSER_ARG_ARRAY_NAME to STDOUT (default:
                                  false)